cybozu/yrmcds/docs/semaphore.md

 - `Resources` is a 4-byte unsigned integer number.
   This request will acquire this count of resources.
   If this is zero, `Invalid arguments` is returned.
-- `Initial` is a 4-byte unsigned integer number.
+- `Maximum` is a 4-byte unsigned integer number.
-  This is used to initialize the value of a new semaphore.
+- This parameter represents the maximum number of resources.
-  `Initial` must be equal to or greater than `Resources`, otherwise `Invalid arguments` is returned.
+  `Maximum` must be equal to or greater than `Resources`, otherwise `Invalid arguments` is returned.
 - `Name length` is a 2-byte unsigned integer number.
   If this is zero, `Invalid arguments` is returned.

-If the named semaphore does not exist, `Acquire` creates a new semaphore whose value is `Initial - Resources`, and returns the success.
+If the named semaphore does not exist, `Acquire` creates a new semaphore, sets its consumption to be `Resources`, and returns the success.

-Otherwise, if `Resources` is equal to or less than the value of the semaphore, this request will minus `Resources` from the semaphore value then returns the success.
+Otherwise, if `Consumption + Resources < Maximum` where `Consumption` is the current consumption of the resource, then this request will augment `Consumption` by `Resources`, and return the success.
 Else, this returns `Resource not available` error.

 ### Release